Nested Deep Learning Model Towards A Foundation Model for Brain Signal Data: Introduction

 \section{Introduction}

-Currently, over 50 million people worldwide live with epilepsy \citep{WHOepilepsy}.
-Abnormal waveforms, particularly the spikes, detected by Electroencephalography (EEG) during the interictal period play a crucial role in the diagnosis of epilepsy.
-Spikes are abnormal brain activities measured with EEG or Magnetoencephalography (MEG) devices.
-They typically occur intermittently and spontaneously, lasting around 0.1–0.25 seconds, and can be observed repeatedly in EEG/MEG recordings.
-Identifying spikes not only helps predict seizure risk but also assists in localizing the seizure onset zone, which is critical for epilepsy surgery \citep{smith2022human}.
-It thus becomes imperative to develop novel interpretable methods to effectively identify spikes to assist clinical decision.
+Currently, around 50 million people worldwide suffer from epilepsy, one of the most common neurological diseases globally \citep{WHOepilepsy}.
+Detecting epileptiform discharges, particularly spikes, during the interictal periods, plays a crucial role in the diagnosis of epilepsy.

+Spikes are abnormal brain activities that typically occur intermittently and spontaneously, lasting around 100 to 250 milliseconds, in epilepsy patients.
+They can be measured with Electroencephalography (EEG) or Magnetoencephalography (MEG) devices.
+The devices collect brain signals through EEG or MEG sensors attached to different areas of the scalp and visualize the signals as time series waveforms.
+The EEG or MEG recordings then consist of multi-channel time series signal data.
+Identifying spikes not only helps predict the risk of seizures, but also helps localize the onset zone of seizures, which is critical for epilepsy surgery \citep{smith2022human}.

-The clinical manual identification of spikes is a labor-intensive process, especially when analyzing continuous or video EEG studies that can last over 24 hours.
-This task requires specialized training, which restricts the number of clinicians qualified to assess EEG studies, resulting in a significant shortage of neurologists proficient in interpreting EEG data \citep{torres1996impact}.
-To mitigate this issue, various algorithm-based methods have been proposed to automate the identification process.
-For instance, \cite{baud2018unsupervised} utilize an unsupervised learning approach to automate the spike detection. \cite{fukumori2021epileptic} introduce a linear-phase filters for spike detection.
-With the advancement of deep learning, the field is increasingly adopting deep learning algorithms for the spike detection.
-For example, \cite{antoniades2016deep}, \cite{johansen2016epileptiform}, \cite{tjepkema2018deep}, \cite{thomas2020automated}, \cite{Clarke2021computer} and \cite{chung2023deep} employ convolutional neural networks (CNNs) to classify abnormal and normal waveforms. \cite{medvedev2019long} use a Long Short-Term Memory neural network for the spike detection task.
+Thus, it becomes imperative to develop novel interpretable methods that can effectively identify spikes to assist clinical decisions.
+However, clinical practices predominantly employ manual identification of spikes, which is a labor-intensive process, especially when analyzing continuous or video EEG studies that can last more than 24 hours.
+Furthermore, this task requires specialized training, restricting the number of clinicians qualified to evaluate EEG studies, resulting in a significant shortage of neurologists trained in interpreting EEG data \citep{torres1996impact}.

+To mitigate this issue, various algorithm-based methods have been proposed to automate the identification process. \citet{indiradevi2008multi} use wavelet transformation to decompose spike signals. \citet{lodder2013inter} adopt template matching to compare signal patterns with spike templates. \citet{baud2018unsupervised} use an unsupervised learning approach to automate spike detection.
+With the advancement of deep learning, the field has increasingly embraced deep learning algorithms for spike detection.
+For example, \citet{antoniades2016deep}, \citet{johansen2016epileptiform}, \citet{tjepkema2018deep}, \citet{thomas2020automated}, \citet{clarke2021computer}, \citet{chung2023deep} and \citet{munia2023interictal} employ convolutional neural networks (CNNs) to classify abnormal and normal waveforms; \citet{medvedev2019long} use a Long Short-Term Memory neural network for the spike detection task.